codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-5-window-document.md

 <script src="https://gist.github.com/codenart/1e3ddf8d4dc9541ea8cee97694a8efab.js">
 </script>

-And the most commonly used one is `window.document` which model the HTML document.
+And the most commonly used member is `window.document` which model the HTML document.
 We're gonna save it for the next section.
 Let's checkout some bundled functions of the object `window` before talking about manipulating HTML document.